Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the long-range Riesz gas

 \subsection{Elliptic regularity estimate}

-The stake for us is to obtain a decay estimate on the solution of (\ref{eq:equ 53}).
+The aim is now to prove a decay estimate on the solution of (\ref{eq:equ psi1}).
 We first derive an elliptic regularity estimate and give an $L^2$ bound on the discrete primitive of order $\frac{3}{2}-s$ of $\psi$ in terms of $|\lL_{1/2}\psi|$.
-We then state a straightforword control on the $L^1$ norm on the discrete primitive of order $1-s$ of $\psi$ with respect to $|\lL_{3/2-s}\psi|$.
-By interpolation, this yields via a discrete (1D) Gagliardo-Nirenberg inequality a control on the $L^{\frac{1}{1-\frac{s}{2}}}$ norm of the fractional primitive of order $1-\frac{s}{2}$ of $\psi$.
-Throughout the section, for all $\alpha>0$, we will denote $\lL_{\alpha}$ the distortion matrix
+We then state a straightforward control on the $L^1$ norm of the discrete primitive of order $1-s$ of $\psi$ with respect to $|\lL_{3/2-s}\psi|$.
+By interpolation, this yields via a discrete Gagliardo-Nirenberg inequality a control on the $L^{p}$ norm of the fractional primitive of order $1-\frac{s}{2}$ of $\psi$ for $p=\frac{1}{1-s/2}$.
+Throughout the section, for all $\alpha>0$, $\lL_{\alpha}$ stands for the distortion matrix